First Financial Bankshares (NASDAQ:FFIN) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of First Financial Bankshares (NASDAQ:FFIN) from a hold rating to a buy rating in a research report released on Tuesday morning, Zacks.com reports.
-Zacks Investment Research currently has $54.00 price target on the bank’s stock.
+Zacks Investment Research upgraded shares of First Financial Bankshares (NASDAQ:FFIN) from a hold rating to a buy rating in a research report sent to investors on Tuesday, Zacks.com reports.
+The brokerage currently has $54.00 price target on the bank’s stock.

 According to Zacks, “FIRST FINL BANKSHARES, INC. is a registered multi-bank holding company. “

-FFIN has been the topic of a number of other research reports.
-Stephens reiterated an equal weight rating and set a $47.76 target price (up previously from $47.00) on shares of First Financial Bankshares in a research note on Tuesday.
-Truist increased their target price on First Financial Bankshares from $47.00 to $52.00 in a research note on Tuesday, April 27th.
+Several other analysts have also recently issued reports on the stock.
+Stephens reissued an equal weight rating and set a $47.76 price target (up previously from $47.00) on shares of First Financial Bankshares in a research report on Tuesday, July 27th.
+Truist increased their price target on shares of First Financial Bankshares from $47.00 to $52.00 in a research report on Tuesday, April 27th.

-First Financial Bankshares (NASDAQ:FFIN) last released its quarterly earnings data on Monday, July 26th.
-The bank reported $0.39 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.01.
-First Financial Bankshares had a return on equity of 13.44% and a net margin of 43.97%.
-Equities analysts forecast that First Financial Bankshares will post 1.54 earnings per share for the current year.
+First Financial Bankshares (NASDAQ:FFIN) last posted its earnings results on Monday, July 26th.
+The bank reported $0.39 EPS for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.01.
+First Financial Bankshares had a net margin of 43.97% and a return on equity of 13.44%.
+On average, sell-side analysts expect that First Financial Bankshares will post 1.54 EPS for the current fiscal year.

+The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
+Shareholders of record on Thursday, September 16th will be paid a $0.15 dividend.
+The ex-dividend date of this dividend is Wednesday, September 15th.
+This represents a $0.60 annualized dividend and a yield of 1.24%.
+First Financial Bankshares’s dividend payout ratio is currently 42.25%.

-In other news, CEO F Scott Dueser sold 20,000 shares of First Financial Bankshares stock in a transaction on Wednesday, June 9th.
-The stock was sold at an average price of $51.58, for a total value of $1,031,600.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Murray Hamilton Edwards purchased 29,765 shares of the firm’s stock in a transaction dated Tuesday, June 1st.
-The stock was acquired at an average price of $50.85 per share, for a total transaction of $1,513,550.25.
-Following the purchase, the director now owns 160,652 shares in the company, valued at approximately $8,169,154.20.
+In other First Financial Bankshares news, Director Michael B. Denny bought 2,040 shares of the stock in a transaction dated Wednesday, July 28th.
+The shares were acquired at an average cost of $48.75 per share, for a total transaction of $99,450.00.
+Following the completion of the transaction, the director now owns 5,341 shares in the company, valued at approximately $260,373.75.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Michael B. Denny bought 1,000 shares of the stock in a transaction dated Thursday, May 27th.
+The shares were acquired at an average price of $49.85 per share, for a total transaction of $49,850.00.
+Following the completion of the transaction, the director now owns 5,341 shares of the company’s stock, valued at approximately $266,248.85.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have acquired 32,972 shares of company stock worth $1,671,123.
-Corporate insiders own 4.20% of the company’s stock.
+Insiders acquired 33,111 shares of company stock worth $1,677,574 over the last quarter.
+4.20% of the stock is currently owned by insiders.

 First Financial Bankshares, Inc is a bank holding company, which engages in the provision of financial and community banking services.
 It offers mortgage loans, savings and checking accounts, auto and equity loans, online and mobile banking, investment and trust management, and retirement plans.
 The company was founded in 1956 and is headquartered in Abilene, TX.